It's Not the Target, It's the Background: Rethinking Infrared Small Target Detection via Deep Patch-Free Low-Rank Representations: Introduction

 We summarize the main contributions of the paper as follows: \begin{itemize} \item We propose LRRNet, the first end-to-end deep network that directly models low-rank background priors in the image domain, without relying on handcrafted patch-based matrices or explicit decomposition. \item We introduce compression--reconstruction--subtraction (CRS) paradigm that leverages the physical interpretation of low-rank structures in infrared backgrounds.
 This design preserves small-target cues in shallow layers, avoiding the need for deep propagation and eliminating the complexity of excessively deep architectures. \item We conduct extensive experiments on multiple public benchmarks, comparing LRRNet with over 38 state-of-the-art methods.
 Results demonstrate superior accuracy and efficiency.
 In addition, evaluations on the NoisySIRST dataset \cite{SeRankDet} highlight the model’s strong robustness against sensor-induced noise. \end{itemize}

-The remainder of this paper is organized as follows: In Section \ref{Section:Related_Work}, related works are briefly reviewed.
-In Section \ref{Section:ProposedMethod}, we present the proposed method in detail.
-In Section \ref{Section:Experiment}, the experimental results are given and discussed.
-Conclusions are drawn in Section \ref{Section:Conclusion}.
+The remainder of this paper is organized as follows.
+Section~\ref{Section:Related_Work} provides a brief review of related work.
+Section~\ref{Section:Preliminaries} discusses several mathematical foundations of low-rank and sparse decomposition.
+Section~\ref{Section:ProposedMethod} presents the proposed method in detail.
+Experimental results and corresponding analyses are reported in Section~\ref{Section:Experiment}.
+Finally, Section~\ref{Section:Conclusion} concludes the paper.